 Ensuring full access to your business and services is a great way to expand your customer base.
 There are approximately 56.7 million Americans with disabilities (roughly 18% of the population).
-In addition, people with disabilities have friends and family members who care about disability and accessibility and are potential customers.
-Individuals with disabilities have significant money to spend (more than $200 billion in discretionary income) and so do their companions and friends.
-An accessible business is also safer and more user-friendly for everyone, including older customers and aging baby boomers.
+In addition, persons with disabilities have friends and family members who care about disability and accessibility and are potential customers.
+Persons with disabilities have significant money to spend (more than $200 billion in discretionary income) and so do their companions and friends.
+An accessible business is safer and more user-friendly for everyone, including older customers and aging baby boomers.

 - Use common sense and show common courtesy to everyone.

 - Treat everyone like a valued customer.
 Don’t patronize.

 - Be patient.
 People with disabilities and seniors might require more time to express themselves or to move about.

 - Speak directly to the person and maintain eye contact; don’t speak to a companion, aide or interpreter.

 - Describe and address people with disabilities appropriately.

 - Use “person first” language that emphasizes the person rather than the disability or condition, as in “person who has epilepsy” rather than “epileptic.”

 - Avoid terms such as “handicapped,” “victim,” “afflicted,” and “confined.”

 - Offer assistance and listen to the response; follow any specific instructions.
 If the response is “no thank you,” this should also be respected.